lorenzosteccanella/Path_planning_project/README.md

 ### Path generation.
 The project has been accomplished in two steps:

 1° step: Path generation in order to drive smoothly in the street.
-The car is controlled thanks to point path that the planner generate, the car moves from point to point perfectly, so we don't have to worry about building a controller for this project.
+The car is controlled thanks to point path that the planner generates, the car moves from point to point perfectly, so we don't have to worry about building a controller for this project.
-The first attempt in creating a feasible trajectory with the goal of driving at a velocity of 50 MPH, this means that since the car moves 50 times a second, a distance of 0.5m per move will create a velocity of 25 m/s, has been made just using freenet coordinate and space the point 0.5m.
-This approach seem to work well within the average velocity but has the issue that sometimes exceed the maximum velocity.
-In fact with this approach we are not considering that when we turn we are traversing more distance.
+The first attempt in creating a feasible trajectory with the goal of driving at a velocity of 50 MPH, this means that since the car moves 50 times a second, a distance of 0.5m per move will create a velocity of 25 m/s, has been made just using Frenet coordinate and space the point 0.5m.
+This approach seems to work well within the average velocity, but has the issue that sometimes exceed the maximum velocity.
+In fact, with this approach we are not considering that when we turn, we are traversing more distance.

-Since a linear trajectory doesn't work we take advantages of the spline c++ library that implements a cubic interpolation to solve this issue:
+Since a linear trajectory doesn't work we take advantage of the spline c++ library that implements a cubic interpolation to solve this issue:
 ```
 // create spline object
 tk::spline s;